Sooyeon-Lee/Sooyeon-Lee.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---
+* Goals
+  * Explored shopping practices and needs by PVI because shopping is essential and challenging
 * Designs
   * Field observations of whole shopping process (Ethnographic way) + in-depth interviews (5 PVI)
   * Situated interviews of the whole process: List preparation, shopping at the store, to pantry organization